Why It Is Done

 You will need to sign a consent form that

-says you understand the risks of amniocentesis and agree to have the test done.
+says you understand the risks of the test and agree to have it done.

 Talk to your doctor about any concerns you have about the need for the test,